Master of Education with a concentration in Teaching of Writing for Grades P-12 online

 This graduate course is designed to develop an understanding of and appreciation for the five strands of the New Jersey Core Curriculum Standards in Language Arts Literacy that can be utilized across the disciplines.
 Teachers will use the NJ Core Curriculum Content Standards in Language Arts Literacy to design and develop curricula across the disciplines.
 Participants will explore reading, writing, listening, speaking, and viewing, and learn to use them in integrative, interactive ways as they design and develop curricula.
 They will navigate through textbooks, assessments, the internet, visual arts, literature, informational and persuasive works, and strive to make classroom connections to support their curriculum design.
 They will discover the relationship between thinking and writing, language and voice, and ideas and values.
 They will also apply a variety of teaching-learning-assessment strategies to enable their studies to achieve mastery of language arts by using and exploring language in its many dimensions.

-Students must choose one of the following courses.
+Students must choose two of the following courses.

 Duration: 7 Weeks weeks